iximeow/yaxpeax-arch/README.md

 shared traits for architecture definitions, instruction decoders, and related interfaces for instruction decoders from the yaxpeax project.

+typically this crate is only interesting if you're writing code to operate on multiple architectures that all implement `yaxpeax-arch` traits. for example, [yaxpeax-dis](https://crates.io/crates/yaxpeax-dis) implements disassembly and display logic generic over the traits defined here, so adding a new decoder is usually only a one or two line addition.

+`yaxpeax-arch` has several crate features, which implementers are encouraged to also support:
+* `std`: opt-in for `std`-specific support - in this crate, `std` enables a [`std::error::Error`](https://doc.rust-lang.org/std/error/trait.Error.html) requirement on `DecodeError`, allowing users to `?`-unwrap decode results.
+* `colors`: enables (optional) [`crossterm`](https://docs.rs/crossterm/latest/crossterm/)-based ANSI colorization. default coloring rules are defined by [`ColorSettings`](https://docs.rs/yaxpeax-arch/latest/yaxpeax_arch/struct.ColorSettings.html), when enabled.
+* `address-parse`: enable a requirement that `yaxpeax_arch::Address` be parsable from `&str`. this is useful for use cases that, for example, read addresses from humans.
+* `use-serde`: enable [`serde`](https://docs.rs/serde/latest/serde/) serialization and deserialization bounds for types like `Address`.

+with all features disabled, `yaxpeax-arch`'s only direct dependency is `num-traits`, and is suitable for `#![no_std]` usage.

+### design

+`yaxpeax-arch` has backwards-incompatible changes from time to time, but there's not much to make incompatible. the main benefit of this crate is the [`Arch`](https://docs.rs/yaxpeax-arch/latest/yaxpeax_arch/trait.Arch.html) trait, for other libraries to build architecture-agnostic functionality.

+nontrivial additions to `yaxpeax-arch` should include some discussion summarized by an addition to the crate [`docs/`](https://github.com/iximeow/yaxpeax-arch/tree/no-gods-no-/docs). you may ask, "where does discussion happen?", and the answer currently is in my (iximeow's) head, or various discord/irc/discord/email conversations. if there's need in the future, `yaxpeax` may develop a more consistent process.

+`yaxpeax-arch` intends to support ad-hoc development of architecture support. maintainers of various architectures' crates may not want to implement all available interfaces to a complete level of detail, and must not be required to. incomplete implementations may be an issue for downstream users, but library quality is mediated by human conversation, not `yaxpeax-arch` interfaces. extensions to these fundamental definitions should be considerate of partial and incomplete implementations.

 ### implementations

 there are numerous architectures for which decoders are implemented, at varying levels of completion. now and in the future, they will be enumerated here: